Skip to content

 Book Overview

-Already hugely popular on introductory African History courses, the book has been widely praised for its engaging and readable style, and is unrivalled in scope, both geographically and chronologically - while many competitors limit themselves to certain regions or eras, Shillington accounts for the entire continent, from prehistory right up to the present day, with an easy-to-follow chronological structure.
+Already hugely popular on introductory African History courses, the book has been widely praised for its engaging and readable style, and is unrivalled in scope, both geographically and chronologically - while many competitors limit themselves to certain regions or eras, Shillington chronicles the entire continent, from prehistory right up to the present day.
+For this new edition, both content and layout have been thoroughly refreshed and restructured to make this wealth of material easily navigable, and even more appealing to students unfamiliar with the subject.

 New to this Edition:

-- Fully revised and updated in light of recent research
+- Revised and updated in light of recent research

-Accompanying online resources for this title can be found at bloomsburyonlineresources.com/history-of-africa-5e.
-These resources are designed to support teaching and learning when using this textbook.
+Accompanying online resources for this title can be found at bloomsburyonlineresources.com/history-of-africa-4e.
+These resources are designed to support teaching and learning when using this textbook and are available at no extra cost.

 Customer Reviews